-If you are visiting El Nido as a small group, it is best to hail a tricycle or auto-rickshaw as this can accommodate up to four passengers.
+If you are visiting El Nido as a small group, it is best to hail a tricycle or auto-rickshaw, as this can accommodate up to four passengers.
 These are also easy to spot around town.

-Those who know to drive a motorcycle may save up a lot by hiring one for the whole day or the entire duration of their stay.
+Those who know how to drive a motorcycle may save a lot by hiring one for the whole day or the entire duration of their stay.
 This is a great option for solo travelers or pairs.

 Food and Drinks

-There are quite a number of dining and drinking options in El Nido, including iconic restaurants and cafes that you should not miss.
-The town has preserved its laid back vibe, so heavy partying is not to be expected here.
+There are quite a number of dining and drinking options in El Nido, including iconic restaurants and cafés that you should not miss.
+The town has preserved its laid-back vibe, so heavy partying is not to be expected here.

 One delicacy that El Nido is famous for is its bird’s nest soup.
 In fact, the name El Nido translates to “the nest” in English.
 This is made of the Balinsasayaw bird’s saliva that they form into birthing and breeding nests, found in crevices of El Nido’s limestone karsts.
 Because of how difficult it is to harvest, the delicacy is on the expensive side.

 Most dining establishments are concentrated in the town proper and by the main El Nido bay.
 They range from small, local eateries to mid-range restaurants serving international cuisine.
-Some of the go-to establishments in El Nido include El Nido Boutique and Art Cafe, Squidos Sports Bar, and Trattoria Altrove.
+Some of the go-to establishments in El Nido include El Nido Boutique and Art Café, Squidos Sports Bar, and Trattoria Altrove.
 Expect to sample fresh seafood, pizzas, and local beers in these places.

 The party scene in El Nido is on the calm and quieter side, which best compliments the natural charm and small-town atmosphere here.
 Nightlife mostly begins with happy hour sessions watching the glorious sunset from the bay.
 Most drinking establishments are also found in the main town and bay.
 Head to Pukka Bar for a good dance after drinks.